 Some of the rarest and most unique examples of fine watchmaking were sold at Phillips’s 2nd luxury watch auction held in Association with Bacs & Russo in Hong Kong on May 31, 2016.
 Phillips achieved a total of $19.4 million (HK$150 million), the highest result for any luxury watch auction held this season in Asia.
 Moreover, it managed to set new world records for two important Patek Philippe vintage timepieces, thus justifying its status as the undisputed leader in the market for the most collectible designer watches across all Phillips watch auction locations.

 The highest price was paid for a very fine and presumably one of a kind Patek Philippe pink gold watch with chronograph, moon phases, and perpetual calendar manufactured in 1968.
 This truly unique timepiece (Reference 2499) was sold for a record $2.53 million (HK$19.72 million), making it the most valuable luxury watch ever sold in Asia.
-It’s interesting that the auction debut of this rare sample of Haute Horlogerie was 13 years ago in Geneva – at that time, it was sold for almost one million Swiss francs.
+It’s interesting that the auction debut of this rare sample of Haute Horlogerie was 13 years ago in Geneva – it was sold for almost one million Swiss francs.